Addressing domestic violence in the BC Public Service

-Section 4.27 to 4.31 of the Occupational Health and Safety Regulation covers violence in the workplace and requires employers to complete a risk assessment where there is a risk to workers from violence arising out of their employment.
+Sections 4.27 to 4.31 of the Occupational Health and Safety Regulation cover violence in the workplace.
+The regulation requires employers to complete a risk assessment where there is a risk to workers from violence arising outside of their employment.
 This includes the spillover of domestic violence.

 The employer must also create policies and procedures to eliminate or minimize those risks and inform workers of the policies, procedures and risks in the workplace.

 The employer must tell employees about people they are likely to encounter in the course of their work who have a history of violent behaviour.

 The effects of domestic violence often extend outside the home.
 Domestic violence can enter the workplace in many ways.